-5 tips to ease worries about location and space utilisation monitoring
+5 tips to ease worries about location and space utilization monitoring

-This information can easily be obtained by a well-planned space utilisation survey using occupancy sensors.
-Though modern data analytics make it easier than ever to capture and analyse this information about your workforce, it is important to set your employees minds at ease about your intentions.
+This information can easily be obtained by a well-planned space utilization survey using occupancy sensors.
+Though modern data analytics make it easier than ever to capture and analyze this information about your workforce, it is important to set your employees minds at ease about your intentions.
 Use these five tips to plan your communication strategy.

-The primary reason that employees view location and space utilisation monitoring with suspicion is that many employers seem to be hiding it.
-Instead of practising good, proactive employee communication, the company simply launches the monitoring programme.
-Employees soon discover the sensor devices under chairs or desks and think the employer must by ‘spying’ on them.
+The primary reason that employees view location and space utilization monitoring with suspicion is that many employers seem to be hiding it.
+Instead of practicing good, proactive employee communication, the company simply launches the monitoring program.
+Employees soon discover the sensor devices under chairs or desks and think the employer must by “spying” on them.
 It’s easy to see why they would assume the worst—they don’t have any better explanation.

 Communicate thoughtfully and multiple times.

-The more your employees know, the less they will worry about your workspace utilisation monitoring.
-Ultimately, you want them to work in their normal manner, paying no attention to sensors or programmes.
+The more your employees know, the less they will worry about your workspace utilization monitoring.
+Ultimately, you want them to work in their normal manner, paying no attention to sensors or programs.

-Before you start placing the first sensor, make a plan for communicating about the space utilisation monitoring programme.
+Before you start placing the first sensor, make a plan for communicating about the space utilization monitoring program.
 Plan to give them the information at least twice before you deploy sensors.

 In your communications, you will want to tell employees: